mmid-bioinformatics-workshop/mmid-bioinformatics-workshop.github.io/index.md

 # MMID Bioinformatics Workshop

-&nbsp;
-Are you interested in a FREE bioinformatics training opportunity?
+### Are you interested in a FREE bioinformatics training opportunity?
 ##### With a popular demand from last year's workshop (2022 MMID Coding Workshop), MMID Bioinformatics Workshop is back with a new format!
 ##### 2023 workshop will be offered in a hybrid format (in-person and online) as well as two sessions where attendees can bring their dataset to work on with others!
 ##### We are offering the workshop series from March 2 - April 27, 2023!